Learn how easy it can be to keep things cool by learning how to install split system air conditioning.

 It’s all in the installation method.

 Ducted systems, for example, require an extensive amount of duct work to be installed throughout the home to deliver cooled air to the rooms that need it.
-In contrast, you can install a split system directly in the room (or rooms) that need cooling so you don’t waste energy cooling spaces that don’t really need it to begin with.
+In contrast, you can install split system air conditioning directly in the room (or rooms) that need cooling so you don’t waste energy cooling spaces that don’t really need it to begin with.

 What makes a split system get its name?